CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (d) The fourth level shall include:

-(2) Accounting practices that are widely recognized by public accountants and certified public accountants, licensed under RSA 309-A who prepare state and local governmental financial reports consistent with generally accepted accounting principles; and
+(2) Prevalent generally accepted accounting practices that are widely recognized by public accountants and certified public accountants, licensed under RSA 309-B who prepare state and local governmental financial reports; and

 (e) Other sources of guidance shall include: